-Technically, the Molokini Crater was formed by the movement of the island of Maui as it passed over hot spots in the Earth’s tectonic plates.
-The volcanic eruptions that occurred as a result created the horseshoe-shaped crater around 230,000 years ago.
+Technically speaking, Molokini Crater was formed by the movement Maui Island as it passed over hot spots in the Earth’s tectonic plates.
+The volcanic eruptions that occurred, as a result, created the horseshoe-shaped crater around 230,000 years ago.

-The Hawaiian creation myth is just as fiery, if not more.
+The Hawaiian creation myth is just as fiery.
 As the story goes, the fire goddess Pele fell in love with a gecko prince named Mo’o.
 However, Mo’o loved another, and the enraged goddess cut either Mo’o or the other woman in half.
 (Which of the unfortunate lovers fell victim to Pele’s fury differs depending on the source.)
-The head became Pu’u Ola’i, while the body became the Molokini Crater.
+The severed head became Pu’u Ola’i (little beach), and the body became Molokini Crater.

-Though the story is a little gory, the breathtaking beauty of the Molokini Crater makes it clear that the exquisite can be born from ruin.
+Though this Island folklore story is a bit gory, the beauty of Molokini Crater proves that life can be born from ruin.

-Molokini snuba and scuba diving are even more in-depth ways to observe the diverse array of underwater animals that call the crater home.
+Snuba and scuba diving are more in-depth ways to observe the diverse array of underwater animals that call the crater home.
 Snuba is a combination of scuba diving and snorkeling.
-Instead of carrying an air tank on your back, you are connected to a tank on the boat by an air tube that allows you to swim 20 feet under water.
-Snuba and scuba divers can expect to see dolphins, sharks, eels, manta rays, and hundreds of varieties of tropical fish during their plunges.
-There are several ideal diving locations.
-Advanced scuba divers should stick to the backside of the island, where the reef is the most dynamic.
+Instead of carrying an air tank on your back, you are connected to a boat by an air tube that allows you to swim 20 feet underwater.
+Snuba and scuba divers can expect to see dolphins, sharks, eels, and manta rays during their plunges.
+Use the Maui Information Center to find ideal diving locations.